zzyzxlab/tao.js/packages/docs/src/content/client-react/orig-api/adapter.md

 ### Remove ALL ComponentHandler call

-As a convenience, the `Adapter` allows you to remove all taoples attached to a `Component` handler by passing an empty first argument to the `removeComponentHandler` method:
+As a convenience, the `Adapter` allows you to remove all trigrams attached to a `Component` handler by passing an empty first argument to the `removeComponentHandler` method:

 ```javascript